Delivers lasting gloss and tames flyaways on normal-to-thick hair with a boar-plus-nylon blend that reaches dense sections.

 Who should buy it

-- You wear your hair straight or softly waved and want a polished, healthy finish.
+- Those who wear their hair straight or softly waved and want a polished, healthy finish.

-- Your hair gets fluffy or static after blow-drying and you want a smoother outer layer.
+- Those whose hair gets fluffy or static after blow-drying and who want a smoother outer layer.

-- You do not want to rely on heavy serums or oils for shine.
+- Anyone who does not want to rely on heavy serums or oils for shine.

 Who should skip it

-- You mostly need aggressive detangling on wet hair.
+- Those who mostly need aggressive detangling on wet hair.

-- You prefer strong root lift from a round brush and rarely wear a sleek finish.
+- Those who prefer strong root lift from a round brush and rarely wear a sleek finish.

-- You are fine with a basic shine level and do not want a premium tool.
+- Those who are fine with a basic shine level and do not want a premium tool.

 Owner feedback highlights

 Owners consistently mention reduced flyaways, a softer look the longer they use it, and a comfortable scalp feel.
-The most common complaints are price and the learning curve if you try to use it on wet knots.
-Treat it as a finisher more than a fixer and the results line up with the hype.
+The most common complaints are price and the learning curve if it is used on wet knots.
+Treated as a finisher more than a fixer, the results line up with the hype.

 Alternatives to consider